Boyle-Lab/Boyle-Lab.github.io/DEVELOPMENT.md

 The build job:

 1. Checks out full Git history.
-2. Installs Python dependencies.
+2. Installs Python dependencies and XeLaTeX.
 3. Regenerates publication output in strict mode.
+4. Generates and compiles the CV from the same publication and people data.
-4. Runs all tests.
+5. Runs all tests.
-5. On pull requests, fails if `_papers/` or `pub.bib` differ from committed files.
+6. On pull requests, fails if generated publication records or generated CV TeX differ from committed files; the PDF is still compiled so XeLaTeX errors are caught.
-6. On direct pushes, commits changed generated publication files with the GitHub Actions bot.
+7. On direct pushes, commits changed publication records, generated CV TeX, and the canonical CV PDF with the GitHub Actions bot.
-7. Builds Jekyll and uploads the Pages artifact.
+8. Builds Jekyll and uploads the Pages artifact.

 The deploy job runs only outside pull requests and publishes the artifact to the `github-pages` environment.